Amazon Promo Codes

 - Time is money, so the old adage goes – and that’s certainly true when it comes to Amazon.
 The site once went offline for just 49 minutes… but cost the company a whopping $5.7m in sales.

 - Amazon have listed what’s probably the most expensive book in the world – for a pricey $23m.
 It was all an algorithmic error though, with the price later corrected to $106.23.

-- It feels as though Amazon have had a monopoly on the market for years, but in fact its dominance has doubled in recent times.
+- It feels as though Amazon has had a monopoly on the market for years, but in fact, its dominance has doubled in recent times.
 In 2012 Amazon accounted for just 25% of all online sales, compared to 47% nowadays.

 - Amazon actually pays its employees to leave their role, in the aptly named “Pay to Quit” programme.
 They offer every new starter $2,000 to quit their role, increasing the offer $1,000 each year thereafter (to a max of $5,000).
 According to Bezos, this policy will “encourage folks to take a moment and think about what they really want.”

 - Amazon might not be the global giant of today if it weren’t for a little help from Bezos’ parents.
 They used $300,000 of retirement savings to invest in Amazon.

 Call Amazon on 1-800-921-785 or sign in to your Amazon account to contact the help centre via email.